Nhaila-Abdessamad/Ethereum-Dev-Guide/WS1-Truffle-Demo-Contracts/1-Env-Setup.md

 ![alt text](xxxx "EC2 SSH")

-- Now you can Install NodeJs 14 through this command:
+2.Now you can Install NodeJs 14 through this command:

 ```
 nvm install 14